-Have you ever visited a Necropolis?
-In the small town of Campovalano within the municipality of Campli, in Abruzzo, there is one of the most important Necropolis of central Italy, with tombs dating from the 10th century BC (late Bronze age) until the 2nd century BC (Roman conquest).
-Those tombs were from pre-Italic populations, the ‘Pretuzi’ (Pretuttii), a small tribe belonging to the larger group of ‘Piceni’ (Picenian) who were mainly living of their pastoral life.
+Have you ever visited a necropolis?
+In the small town of Campovalano within the municipality of Campli, in Abruzzo, there is one of the most important Necropolis of Central Italy, with tombs dating from the 10th century BC (late Bronze age) until the 2nd century BC (Roman conquest).
+These tombs were used by pre-Italic populations, the ‘Pretuzi’ (Pretuttii), a small tribe belonging to the larger group of ‘Piceni’ (Picenian) who were mainly living of their pastoral life.

-Until now the Archaeologists have excavated around 680 tombs and these excavations have made possible to ascertain the great size of the necropolis and the wealth of the tombs.
-(From recent research, tombs are supposed to be 20 thousand still uncovered).
+Until now the archaeologists have excavated around 680 tombs and these excavations have made it possible to ascertain the great size of the necropolis and the wealth of the tombs.
+(According to the recent research, there shall be 20 thousand tombs still uncovered).

-I have a special connection with this place, no just because I live here, but most importantly because my Nonno (Grandfather) discovered this Necropolis during the late seventies when his cows and plow he was working the fields of the church.
-For this reason I now many exclusive stories he used to tell me when I was younger, and I will be more than happy to share them with you.
+I have a special connection with this place, not just because I live here, but most importantly because of my Nonno (Grandfather).
+He discovered this necropolis during the late 70′, when he was working in the fields of the church with his cows and plow.
+For this reason, I know many exclusive stories he used to tell me when I was a child, and I will be more than happy to share them with you.

 Guided by a local archaeologist

-Accompanied by the local friend & archaeologist who showed us an exclusive skeleton rests from a tumb of about 3000 years ago.
+Our tour here was accompanied by my local friend & archaeologist who showed us the exclusive skeleton rests from a tumb of about 3000 years ago.

-In a few words, is a magic place, little known even by locals that need absolutely to be visited.
+In a few words, it is a magic place, little known even by locals.
+Allora, do not miss it!

-Unlike pyramids, It was not possible in the past to go inside the tombs, so it was decided to build a ‘Tumulo multimediale’ a realistic recreation of the tomb to allow visitors to explore it from the inside and see how the body and artefacts were placed.
+Unlike pyramids, it was not possible in the past to go inside the tombs, therefore a ‘Tumulo multimediale’ was built.
+It is a realistic recreation of the tomb to allow visitors to explore it from the inside and see how the body and artifacts were placed.

 King or Warrior?

-The reconstruction is of an exceptional big tomb with a diameter of 25 meters, the largest found in Abruzzo.
-Just one person was buried here, supposedly the ‘king’ or a ‘warrior’, anyways of high importance.
-Also, it was found a chariot, a huge terracotta amphora and other exclusive artefacts.
-Inside is also possible to admire pictures of some of the artefacts found & archaeological works during the seventies.
+The reconstruction is of an exceptional big tomb with a diameter of 25 meters, the largest one found in Abruzzo.
+Only one person was buried here, supposedly the ‘king’ or a ‘warrior’, anyways someone of high importance.
+Also, they also found here a chariot, a huge terracotta amphora, and other exclusive artifacts.
+Inside the tomb, it is possible to admire the pictures of some of the artifacts found & archaeological works during the seventies.

 Archaeological Museum of Campli

-Part of the real artefacts can be found at the local museum of Campli, just 3 minutes drive from the Necropolis.
+Part of the real artifacts can be found at the local museum of Campli, just 3 minutes drive from the Necropolis.
 If you are interested in history, this is a must-go place.